ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   - (2) transcribe in    random    order: ```sweep-random "gkh" force```
   - Repeat transcription command until everything is transcribed
   - Ren ```gkh report``` if you want to see what percentage remains in a specific folder (like if you’ve been working a folder with hundreds of songs and are curious).
   - Track total project progress with ```report-lyric-and-subtitle-percentage-completion```, which takes a snapshot of progress that lets you see your progress over time
+  - Add the ```fast``` parameter to skip the search & deletion of bad AI files.

 </details>

 <details><summary>Click here to view Step ④: Cleanup & reporting.</summary>